Flourish OS: A Novel Integrative Approach to Stress and Chronic Pain Management

 Feedback Loop

-Pain itself is a stressor, and stress amplifies pain, leading to a downward spiral of increased suffering
+Pain itself acts as a significant physiological and psychological stressor, further activating stress responses.
+This creates a vicious feedback loop where stress amplifies pain, leading to a downward spiral of increased suffering, anxiety, and reduced functional capacity.

 References from the International Association for the Study of Pain and Pain Medicine clinical guidelines.